Could Russia be importing US LNG soon?

 Up to the recent past, Russia subsidized its internal gas market.
 It took revenues from sales to Europe to prop up gas consumption at home.
 But now, prices in Europe cannot cover the cost of extracting and transporting the gas.
 The windfall is gone so the subsidies must come from somewhere else.

 Once the legacy fields are gone, gas is getting much more expensive to produce.
 Depletion should kick into high gear around 2022.
 This means bigger subsidies if they want to stave off a revolt by freezing Russians.
-At the same time revenues from the West are meager or even nil.
+At the same time, revenues from the West are meager or even nil.
 There is not only “no money” coming in but the internal bill swells out of proportion.

 Russia will need to charge the true cost of production to its citizens.
 They need to do so to reign in consumption as otherwise, they will collapse.

-I can imagine an extreme case where LNG from North America, landed in St. Petersburg, is cheaper than gas produced in Siberia.
+I can imagine an extreme case where LNG from North America, landed in St. Petersburg, and is cheaper than gas produced in Siberia.
 Crazy?
 Let’s take a look at the odds.

 Let’s imagine – for the sake of argument – that HH hovers back to 2,5 USD per MMBtu.
 Furthermore, US producers figure out how to lower liquefaction costs to one USD per MMBtu.
 Don’t tell me that’s not possible.
 We were at USD 1,50 a decade ago.
-Lets further assume that transport does not cost more than one USD per MMBtu.
+Let us further assume that transport does not cost more than one USD per MMBtu.
 That gives us 4,5 USD per MMBtu plus the fee of the regasification terminal on top.

 Now gas from Yamal costs us – oh, yes.
 Gazprom does not provide believable cost figures.
 Is there anyone who believes that it costs less than 4,5 USD per MMBtu to lift and process?
 Then there will still be a rather long pipeline from Yamal to a place that wants to pay a buck for it to cover.
 That’s pretty damn far from free gas.

-I let you make your own calculations.
+I let you make your calculations.
 When Gazprom decided that Shtokman was not worth it some years ago, the gas price was double today’s.
 And still, they considered it was not worth it.
-Yamal is not Shtokman – I know that – but it’s about as nasty it gets for gas exploration and production.
-It might well be that fracking and industrial production of unconventional gas is superior to the drilling casino.
+Yamal is not Shtokman – I know that – but it’s about as nasty as it gets for gas exploration and production.
+It might well be that fracking and industrial production of unconventional gas are superior to the drilling casino.

 Yet, it’s always good to have on top of your mind that new Russian gas does not come out of the ground for free.
 Having the biggest gas reserves on earth is about as practical a value as the number of craters on the moon.
 It’s a nice academic figure.
-What’s important is what gas can be extracted, refined and transported to what place at what cost.
+What’s important is what gas can be extracted, refined, and transported to what place at what cost.

-In a moment, Russias mighty reserves morph into a vast collection of potential gas.
+In a moment, Russia’s mighty reserves morph into a vast collection of potential gas.
 Even Russians need to keep the most important rule of business on top of their minds.
 You need to make more than you spend.
 In other words, over the long term, the books need to balance.
 In whatever way that may come to pass.

 Ah yes, all those telling me that US shale is, in reality, more expensive than what we see, there is a blog post upcoming on that so let me save my thunder for now.